 Find healthy alternatives for fatty, high-calorie food.
 Substitute nuts and fruits (both fresh and dried) for cookies or candy.
-Drink juice instead of soda.
-Better yet, drink herbal tea instead of juice.
+Drink seltzer mixed with a splash of juice instead of soda or a cocktail.
+Serve a large platter of crudites with hummus.
 Make eggnog with nut or coconut milk instead of cream.
 During a meal, eat mostly vegetables instead of potatoes and stuffing.
 And remember, sweet potatoes with brown sugar or marshmallows are closer to a dessert than a vegetable dish.

-The hungrier you are, the more likely you will binge on bad foods.
+The hungrier you are, the harder it is to make good food decisions.
 Eat a protein-filled breakfast.
-Eat a healthy meal before you go to a party.
+Eat a healthy snack before you go to a party.
 Try starting every big meal with hot soup.
 Fill up with healthy food, so you don’t race to the bad stuff.

 Don’t stop your healthy habits just because it’s a holiday.
 Continue to drink lots of water and get enough sleep.
 Make time to exercise.
 Spend meaningful time with your loved ones.
 Take time to meditate or pray.
 Get outside.
 Maintain the healthy habits that you already have.
 When you’re feeling good, you’ll be less inclined to eat foods that make you feel bad.